mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 1. Navigate to **Settings > CI/CD > Artifacts**.
 1. Uncheck **Keep artifacts from most recent successful jobs**.

+NOTE:
+Disabling this setting won't automatically remove the current latest artifacts.
+A new pipeline must be run after this setting is disabled for GitLab to remove old as well as latest artifacts after expiry.

 ## Troubleshooting

 ### Error message `No files to upload`